Homotopy theory with *categories: Classifier categories

 In $\Cat_{1}$ we let $\Delta_{\Cat_{1}}^{1}$ be the category with one non-trivial morphism $a:0\to 1$.
 Then in view of the adjunction \eqref{ferferfeoijiorojr34r34r34r} we have For example, a morphism $0\to 1$ in this category is a word $aa^{*}aa^{*}\dots a^{*}a$.
 In view of the adjunction \eqref{fwefweiufhui23r} we have

 In the marked cases, for $\cC$ in the list $ \{\Cat_{1},\scat_{1},\ClinCat_{1}\}$, the morphism classifiers are characterized by

 We now come to the non-existence assertion.
 Assume that the pre-$C^{*}$-category $\bC$ represents the morphism-set functor in $\preCcat_{1}$.
 Let $a:0\to 1$ be the universal morphism.
-As in any non-trivial pre-$C^{*}$-category there exists morphisms of arbitrary large maximal norm (just scale) we have $\|a\|_{max}=\infty$ contradicting the assumption that $\bC$ is a pre-$C^{*}$-category.
+As in any non-trivial pre-$C^{*}$-category there exists morphisms of arbitrary large maximal norm (just scale) we have $\|a\|_{\max}=\infty$ contradicting the assumption that $\bC$ is a pre-$C^{*}$-category.
 The same reasoning applies to $\Ccat_{1}$ and the marked versions. \end{proof}

 The following replaces the morphisms classifier in the $C^{*}$-category cases.
-Let $\cC$ be a member of the list $\{ \Ccat_{1},\Ccat^{+}_{1}\}$.
+Let $\cC$ be a member of the list $\{\Ccat_{1},\Ccat^{+}_{1}\}$.
 The following result is \cite[Ex.
-3.8]{DellAmbrogio:2010aa} \begin{lem}
+3.8]{DellAmbrogio:2010aa}. \begin{lem}

-The functor $\cC \to \Set$ which sends a category in $\cC$ to its set of morphisms with maximal norm bounded by $1$ is representable. \end{lem} \begin{ddd} The object $\Delta_{\cC}^{1,bd}$ which represents this functor will be called the bounded morphism classifier.\end{ddd} \begin{proof} In order to construct the bounded morphism classifier for $\Ccat_{1}$ we start with the $\C$-linear $*$-category The universal morphism $a$ in $\Delta^{1}_{\Cat_{1}}$ can be considered as a morphism of $\Delta^{1}_{\ClinCat_{1}}$ in the natural way.
+The functor $\cC \to \Set$ which sends a category in $\cC$ to its set of morphisms with maximal norm bounded by $1$ is representable. \end{lem} \begin{ddd} The object $\Delta_{\cC}^{1,\mathrm{\mathrm{bd}}}$ which represents this functor will be called the bounded morphism classifier.\end{ddd} \begin{proof} In order to construct the bounded morphism classifier for $\Ccat_{1}$ we start with the $\C$-linear $*$-category The universal morphism $a$ in $\Delta^{1}_{\Cat_{1}}$ can be considered as a morphism of $\Delta^{1}_{\ClinCat_{1}}$ in the natural way.
 We add formal inverses of $\lambda \id_{0}-a^{*}a$ in $\End_{\Delta^{1}_{\ClinCat_{1}}}(0)$ and $\lambda \id_{1}-aa^{*} $ in $\End_{\Delta^{1}_{\ClinCat_{1}}}(1)$ for all $\lambda$ in $\C$ with $|\lambda|>1$ and obtain a new $\C$-linear $*$-category $\widetilde{\Delta^{1}_{\ClinCat_{1}}}$.
-Spectral theory implies that $\|a\|_{max}=\|a^{*}\|_{max}\le 1$.
+Spectral theory implies that $\|a\|_{\max}=\|a^{*}\|_{\max}\le 1$.
 Hence $\widetilde{\Delta^{1}_{\ClinCat_{1}}}$ is a pre-$C^{*}$-category.
 One easily checks that

-have the required universal properties.
+has the required universal properties.
 In the marked case we have \end{proof}

-\begin{rem} We do not know whether $\preCcat_{1}^{(+)}$ has a bounded morphism classifier or an appropriate replacement.
-This is the reason that we can not show that the model category structure on $\preCcat_{1}^{(+)}$ is cofibrantly generated. \hB \end{rem}
+\begin{remark} We do not know whether $\preCcat_{1}^{(+)}$ has a bounded morphism classifier or an appropriate replacement.
+This is the reason that we can not show that the model category structure on $\preCcat_{1}^{(+)}$ is cofibrantly generated. \hB \end{remark}

 We now discuss unitaries.